handebayuek/handebayuek/README.md

 # Hi, I am Hande

 - 🌍 I'm based in Berlin
-- 🌱 I’m currently studying at DCI
+- 🌱 I graduated from DCI Web Development
 - I'm new to this field and always open to different ideas
 - My goal is to constantly improve myself!
 - 🖌️ Another hobby of mine is drawing digital pictures with using Procreate.